Estimating uncertainty of earthquake rupture using Bayesian neural network: Train the BNN

 \section{Train the BNN}

 The BNN has the same NN architecture used in~\citet{ahamed2019machine} to compare the performance between them.
-If BNN performs better than that of NN or has similar performance, BNN provides an additional advantage of prediction uncertainty.
+Whether the BNN performs better or similarly to NN, BNN provides an additional advantage of prediction uncertainty.
 Like NN, BNN has one input layer with eight parameters, one hidden layer with twelve nodes and one output layer (Figure~\ref{fig:bnn-diagram}).
-A nonlinear activation function $\texttt{ReLu}$~\citep{hahnloser2000digital} is used at the hidden layer. $\texttt{ReLu}$ passes all the values greater than zero and sets any negative output to be zero.
-Output layer uses \texttt{sigmoid} activation function, which converts the outputs zero and one.
+A nonlinear activation function $\texttt{ReLu}$~\citep{hahnloser2000digital} was used at the hidden layer. $\texttt{ReLu}$ passes all the values greater than zero and sets the negative output to zero.
+The output layer uses \texttt{sigmoid} activation function, which converts the outputs between zero and one.

 Prior weights and biases are normally distributed with zero mean and one standard deviation.
 Figure~\ref{fig:posterioir_weight} shows the log density of prior and posterior weights ($w^k_{ij}$) and biases ($b^k_j$). $i$ and $j$ are the index of the input and hidden layer nodes. $i$ ranges from 0 to 7, and $j$ ranges from 0 to 11. $k$ is the index that maps two layers.
 As an example, $w^0_{15}$ is the weight between the first input node and the fifth hidden node.
 The output node of the last layer produces a distribution of prediction scores between 0 and 1.
 The prediction distributions are used to compute standard deviation, which is the uncertainty metric.